samsonjs/NotificationSmuggler/Readme.md

 If you have `Sendable` contraband then all of this will work nicely with Swift 6 and complete concurrency checking.

+This package pairs nicely with [AsyncMonitor](https://github.com/samsonjs/AsyncMonitor) for a complete notification handling system in the Swift 6 concurrency world.

 ## Usage

 ### Define a smuggled payload